-Capital Projects Funds - The 2018 Building and Site Fund and the Tech Bond Fund are used to record bond proceeds or other revenue and the disbursement of invoices specifically for acquiring new school sites, buildings, equipment, and for remodeling and repairs.
-These funds are kept open until the purpose for which the funds were created has been accomplished.
+Tech Bond Fund - The Tech Bond Fund is used to record bond proceeds or other revenue and the disbursement of invoices specifically for acquiring new technology and equipment.
+This fund is kept open until the purpose for which the fund was created has been accomplished.